A+

 During the last reported year, Greenville recorded zero incidents of violent crime, a critical indicator of safety within any city.
 This demonstrates the exceptional safety record in Greenville in terms of violent crime, portraying it as an exceptionally safe city in this regard.
 Less than 10% of all cities that reported crime had no instances of violent crime.

-The United States contends with some of the globe's most elevated vehicle theft rates, reaching around 300 incidents per 100,000 individuals.
-Remarkably, merely a small fraction, approximately 10%, of cities have been fortunate enough to remain unscathed by vehicle theft reports.
-In this regard, Greenville stands out as one of those cities, as it reported no vehicle thefts in its most recent crime report.
+The United States contends with some of the world's highest vehicle theft rates, with approximately 300 vehicle thefts per 100,000 individuals.
+Remarkably, only a modest fraction, approximately 10%, of cities have been fortunate enough to have zero reported instances of stolen vehicles.
+Greenville stands out as one of these cities, as it reported no vehicle thefts in the most recent crime report, underscoring its commitment to a secure environment.

 Is Greenville a Safe Place to Live?